openspending/fiscal-data-package/spec/index.md

     // OPTIONAL: Describes what kind of a dimension it is. `dimensionType` is a string that `MUST` be one of the following:
     // * "datetime": the date of a transaction
     // * "entity": names the organisation doing the spending or receiving
-    // * "classification": one or more fields that create a categorical hierarchy of the type of spending (eg, Health > Hospital services > Nursing).
+    // * "classification": one or more attributes that create a categorical hierarchy of the type of spending (eg, Health > Hospital services > Nursing).
 Combine with `classificationType` for greater expressiveness.
     // * "activity": names a specific programme or project under which the money is spent
     // * "fact": an attribute such as an ID or reference number attached to a transaction
     // * "location": the geographical location where money is spent